 I will be seeing all of these lovely women in just a few short weeks at the same conference.
 We will share our joys and triumphs of the last years blogs, homeschooling and parenting.
 We will share our challenges and heartaches.

-Most importantly we will share our faith and how we have been able to find joy through those challenging and painful times.
+Most importantly we will share our faith and strength and how we have been able to find joy through those challenging and painful times.
 We will unite as women and mothers and rejoice for the things we have lost.

 We will renew our hope.